Stochastic model for cell polarity: Introduction

-The parameters of the model $N$, $D$, $R$, $k_{\text{on}}$, $k_{\text{fb}}$ and $k_{\text{off}}$ have clear biological interpretations.
-As mentioned in \cite{AAWW}, $k_{\text{fb}}$ and $k_{\text{off}}$ are comparable and throughout this paper we will assume that \begin{assumption} \end{assumption} In this paper we scale up $k_{\text{fb}}$ and $k_{\text{off}}$ by the population size $N$ and leave $k_{\text{on}}$ the same.
-We show that under this scaling the model becomes mathematically tractable as $N \to \infty$.
-In Section 3 we will discuss the choice of this scaling and the necessity of Assumption \ref{assmp1}.
+In this paper we scale up $k_{\mathrm{fb}}$ and $k_{\mathrm{off}}$ by the population size $N$ and leave $k_{\mathrm{on}}$ the same.
+We show that under this scaling the model becomes mathematically tractable as $N \to\infty$.
+In Section \ref{sec3} we will discuss the choice of this scaling and the necessity of Assumption \ref{assmp1}.

 Since we will be relating this model to a well-known model in population genetics, it is convenient to think of cell molecules as individuals in an evolving population.
-Consider the membrane molecules as being \emph{alive} and the cytosol molecules as being \emph{dead}.
+Consider the membrane molecules as being \textit{alive} and the cytosol molecules as being \textit{dead}.
 Each membrane molecule has two attributes: location and clan indicator.
 When a membrane molecule recruits another molecule from the cytosol, this new molecule gets initially assigned the same location and clan indicator as the recruiting molecule.
-The location of this new molecule will change subsequently as it does its own Brownian motion but its clan indicator remains the same.
-We can think of membrane recruitment as a \emph{birth} process in which the recruiting membrane molecule (the \emph{parent}) passes its characteristics to the recruited molecule (the \emph{offspring}).
-The membrane molecules that have the same clan indicator are said to be in the same \emph{clan}, which implies that they have a common ancestor.
+The location of this new molecule will change subsequently, as it does its own Brownian motion but its clan indicator remains the same.
+We can think of membrane recruitment as a \textit{birth} process in which the recruiting membrane molecule (the \textit{parent}) passes its characteristics to the recruited molecule (the \textit{offspring}).
+The membrane molecules that have the same clan indicator are said to be in the same \textit{clan}, which implies that they have a common ancestor.
 When a molecule spontaneously associates itself to the membrane, we assign it a new clan indicator and a randomly chosen location on the membrane.
-Therefore we can think of spontaneous association as \emph{immigration} in which the individuals bring new genetic traits into the population.
-When a membrane molecule spontaneously dissociates from the membrane and goes into the cytosol, it loses both its attributes.
-So we can think of spontaneous dissociation as \emph{death}.
+Therefore, we can think of spontaneous association as \textit{immigration} in which the individuals bring new genetic traits into the population.~When a~membrane molecule spontaneously dissociates from the membrane and goes into the cytosol, it loses both its attributes.
+So we can think of spontaneous dissociation as \textit{death}.
 Note that a molecule that dies can get reincarnated.